hussein-esmail7/yorku-scheduler/README.md

 Example:
 `python3 yorku-scheduler.py -j "../yorku-class-scraper/json/su_2022_all.json" -r "db 0011" -o "test2.tex" -q -s "SU"`

+## Program Output
+This program outputs a `.tex` LaTeX file.
+There are multiple ways of comverting this to PDF:
+1. Use an online compiler like [Overleaf](https://overleaf.com/) after the program runs.
+2. Make a script that can run right after this program if you pass the file path of it to the `PATH_POST_SCRIPT` variable in your [config](#configuration-fil) file.

 ## Files in this Repository
 - `yorku_scheduler.py`: Main Python program that is run.
 - `timetable.tex`: Template file that `yorku_scheduler.py` uses to make its